Skip to content

-Stripe is one of the best-known payment-gateway providers in the world.
-It is trusted by major global brands, including the mighty Amazon.
-There are, however, many alternatives to Stripe available in Australia and some of these may offer better deals for your business, especially if it’s on the smaller side.
+Stripe is one of the best-known payment-gateway providers worldwide, with major global brands, including the mighty Amazon trusting it.
+However, there are many alternatives to Stripe available in Australia, and some of these may offer better deals for your business, especially if it’s on the smaller side.

 Understanding Stripe

 Stripe is well-known for being a payment gateway created with developers in mind.
-It’s also a highly-customisable solution with a wide range of client and server libraries to help you create your own solution.
+It’s also a highly-customisable solution with many client and server libraries to help you create your solution.

 If this isn’t what you’re looking for, Stripe also offers a wide range of partner integrations and an online dashboard.
 That being said, so do several of its competitors.